NexusOne23/noid-privacy/README.md

 ### ❌ **Not Ideal For**

 **Enterprise with Intune/AD**
-→ Use Group Policy/Intune instead (better for large-scale management)
+→ Use [Microsoft Security Baselines](https://learn.microsoft.com/en-us/windows/security/operating-system-security/device-management/windows-security-configuration-framework/security-compliance-toolkit-10) with Group Policy/Intune instead (better for large-scale management)

 **Windows 10 or Older**
 → This tool targets Windows 11 25H2 specifically